emmenko/react-playground/examples/react-flux/README.md

-A simple React component rendering a Customer list
+A simple application using Flux + React component for rendering a Customer list